-I am looking for an inexpensive piece of software that will allow me to more effectively develop proposals.
+I am looking for an inexpensive online proposal generator software tool (paid or free) that will allow me to more effectively develop sales proposals.
 Anyout there have any recommendations?

 Thanks for the suggestions Chris.
 I have hit the point where there are a ton of different variables in my proposals so it would be nice to automate them a bit.